 Did you know that only about 2% of the water on earth is considered freshwater?
 And more importantly, only 1% is actually accessible?
-Bet you didn’t know that.
-In places like India, with over 18% of the world’s population lives, you can imagine just how important it is to have an abundance of water.
+In places like India, where over 18% of the world’s population lives, you can imagine just how important it is to have an abundance of water.

 Mangos and Grapes

 As we’ve discussed, there are over 19k different dialects in India.
-The country, an ancient bastion, was under the rule of the United Kingdom, the Brits’, up until 1951.
+The country, an ancient bastion, was under the rule of the United Kingdom up until 1951.
 As such, being a colony, it adopted a lot of that Empire’s traditions and, more importantly, its language.

-India is an emerging economy, which simply means that as a whole, today it is better than yesterday and so forth.
-It’s making strives to better itself and its citizens.
-Nonetheless, it still faces many of the issues that plague countries its size, amongst them the rising air pollution levels.
+India’s is an up-and-coming economy, which simply means that as a whole, today it is better than yesterday, and so forth.
+It strives to better itself and its citizens.
+We love to hear that!
+And we love seeing this mannequin even more.

-Monkeys, known for getting into all manners of hijinks at temples and cities, are also considered holy creatures.
+Monkeys, who are known for getting into all manners of hijinks at temples and in cities, are also considered holy creatures.
 They share the same status as cows.
 They are believed to be a form of the God Hunaman or Bajrang Bali.

-We’ve talked about India’s obsession with brands, primarily Tech’ brands, and their respective status symbol in the country.
-Well, the people of India have in part hijacked these brands and used them for just about everything you can imagine.
+We have talked about India’s obsession with brands, primarily technology-related brands, and their role in the country.
+Well, the people of India have been using these brands for just about everything you can imagine.
 Like we said earlier, it helps sales to have a familiar brand.